 PREFACE “Patanjali's Yoga Sutras As It Is": The Yoga Sutras in Patanjali's Own Words

-Although I had hoped that more people would be interested in breaking through the ego, while awakening to amazing gifts and boons that spiritual truths bestow, I have accepted that this can be a long process of awakening for the ordinary human being mired in dualistic identification.
-Functional yoga practice is designed to break apart pre-existing negative mental conditioned processes, while at the same time allowing for a more satisfying and infinitely fulfilling life, which is the true nature of the union of clarity and light -- "reality".
+Although I had hoped that more people would be interested in breaking through the egoic mindset, while awakening to amazing gifts and boons that spiritual truths bestow in All Our Relations collectively, I have sadly accepted that this can be a long process of awakening for the ordinary human being mired in habitual subject/object dualistic identifications.
+Functional yoga practice is designed to break apart pre-existing negative mental conditioned processes, while at the same time allowing for a more satisfying and infinitely fulfilling life, bathing in and freely allowing the gifting the rainbow hued waterfall of the evolutionary consciousness -- Shakti in union with Mahesvara (Shiva) -- "reality".
+Alas, not everyone is ready.

 WE BE THEE!